 Microservice to Microservice

-When a original client calling the first microservice, it only pass one token in the Authorization header.
-That token can be authorization code token or client credientials token.
-When the first microservice calls another one, the original token is still passed in Authorization header to the next service; however, the orginal token won’t have the right scope
+When an original client calls the first microservice, it only passes one token in the Authorization header.
+That token can be the authorization code token or the client credentials token.
+When the first microservice calls another one, the original token is still passed in the Authorization header to the next service; however, the original token won’t have the right scope.

 Standalone App to Microservices

-Standalone application like desktop application or batch job might not have a specific user info but it need to access API or services to fulfill its task.
+Standalone applications like desktop applications or batch jobs might not have a specific user info but will need to access API or services to fulfill its task.
 In this case, the client credentials grant type will be followed.

 Single Page App to Microservices